 RES Scholarship ApplicationThe Rochester Engineering Society (RES) is an umbrella organization for engineering societies in the Rochester area.
 The goals of the society are: to advance the art and science of engineering for the general public welfare in Monroe County and the adjoining counties; to foster in practicing and prospective engineers excellence as professionals, as citizens, and as individuals; and, to promote communication and cooperation among all branches of engineering.

 Multiple scholarships, sponsored by a variety of organizations and administered through the RES, are awarded annually at a minimum of $1,000 each to recognize outstanding engineering, engineering technology, science or technology students.
-These are merit based scholarships.
-Specifically for the Institute of Electrical and Electronic Engineers (IEEE) and the Society of Women Engineers (SWE) require scholarship applicants be student members of their respective organization.
-Eligibility: Applications must meet the following qualifications:
+These are merit-based scholarships.
+Scholarships from the Institute of Electrical and Electronic Engineers (IEEE) and the Society of Women Engineers (SWE) require applicants be student members of their respective organization.
+Eligibility: Applicants must meet the following qualifications: